-  "Wormtail," Sirius Black put his hand on Peter's shoulder and his other on his heart for effect, "you may have successfully found a way to kill Snivellus Snape."
+"Wormtail," Sirius put his hand on Peter's chest for effect, "you may have successfully found a way to kill Snivellus Snape."

-I meant to only glance up for a moment, but when my eyes locked with the intense grey storm of Sirius Black's, my heart stopped.
+I meant to only glance up for a moment, but when my eyes locked with the intense gray storm of Sirius Black's, my heart stopped.

 I dropped my gaze to the floor before looking over at Remus.